JustinCThomas/Multiplication-Project/README.md

 # Multiplication-Project

+Tests your multiplication skills.

 Generates random multiplication problems from 0 x 0 up to 100 x 100.

-The upper bounds for the factors can be changed.
+The default limit is 12 x 12, but this can be changed to your liking.

 https://justincthomas.github.io/Multiplication-Project/